inab/fega-mm/all_collections/_subdomains/4_3_storage_system.md

     - level: 3
       desc: 'Node has a system to prevent data loss.'
     - level: 4
-      desc: 'Node follow the FEGA guidelines for data storage, redundancy and access to avoid data loss.'
+      desc: 'Node follows the FEGA guidelines for data storage, redundancy and access to avoid data loss.'
     - level: 5
       desc: 'Annual auditing and revision of the storage system is established to guarantee the alignment with the FEGA guidelines for data storage.'
 ---